blakesvault/Testing-Byfron-Bypass/README.md

 ## Description 📝

 This project aims to bypass the security vulnerabilities present in Byfron, a [mention what Byfron is].
-Our team of trusted and experienced ethical hackers, Rune and Electron, have been diligently working on this project to ensure the safety of the system.
+Our team of ethical hackers has been diligently working on this project to ensure the safety of the system.
 We have conducted a thorough scan for breaches and have successfully identified the vulnerabilities in Byfron. 🔒

 ## Features 🚀